top of page

 With Schneider Arena’s tiny size and low roof, you would think it would be a loud place with an intimidating atmosphere for visitors.
 While Providence College has had a lot of success over the years at home, Schneider Arena is not as intimidating a venue as perhaps it should be.

-Schneider Arena is a visually pleasing facility, with several murals decorating the walls, and a large four-sided video board hanging at the center ice.
-This board is put to good use with replays and crowd shots during play stoppages.
-Younger fans in attendance will certainly enjoy the dance cams, chuck-a-puck contests, and other diversions presented during intermissions and play stoppages here.
+Schneider Arena is a very attractive facility, with several murals decorating the walls, and a crisp four-sided video board hanging at center ice.
+This board is put to good use with replays, graphics and crowd shots.
+Younger fans in attendance will certainly enjoy the trivia contests, youth team skates, and other diversions presented during play stoppages.
+Since the 2023-24 season is Schneider’s 50th, videos highlighting the arena’s history are featured.

 Neighborhood 3

-Schneider Arena is located on the northern edge of the Providence College campus in the residential Elmhurst section of Rhode Island’s capital city.
-The facility is located near many of the school’s other athletic facilities, including Anderson Stadium.
+Schneider Arena is located on the northern edge of the Providence College campus, near many of the school’s other athletic facilities, including Anderson Stadium.

 Fans 3

 Still, hockey fans in Rhode Island are among the most passionate and knowledgeable in the country, and those at Schneider Arena are no exception.
 You’ll find fans who have been coming to the rink for decades alongside locals.
-The student section can be hit or miss here.
-Even when the students turn out in good numbers, they don’t add a lot to the atmosphere in this cozy rink.
+Unfortunately, the student section isn’t as large or as loud as you’d expect.
+It’s quite a letdown after watching the students stream in before opening faceoff through their own dedicated entrance in the back of the building.

 Access 3